qst0/ft_libgfx/README.md

 # ft_libgfx AKA b_gfx overload

 Greetings b_gfx'rs and hackers alike!
+For your reading pleasure, [dark-mode is on github-pages](https://qst0.github.io/ft_libgfx/).

 #### To make it easier to work with, I will be explaining and looking into the 42 School Graphics Library Minilibx.